Restaurants in The Strip (South Las Vegas Boulevard)

 Peppermill Restaurant and Fireside Lounge ★ 4.3

-Peppermill Restaurant and Fireside Lounge on the Las Vegas Strip is the 1972 neon-lit diner between Wynn and Resorts World, doing all-day breakfast and fireside cocktails into the small hours.
+Peppermill Restaurant and Fireside Lounge on the Las Vegas Strip is the 1972 neon-lit diner between Wynn and Resorts World, doing all-day breakfast.

 Try: All-day breakfast, oversized salads, fireside cocktails